Radiative-Structured Neural Operator for Continuous Spectral Super-Resolution: Methodology

-Let $Y \in \mathbb{R}^{C \times N}$ denote the HSI, $X \in \mathbb{R}^{M \times N}$ the paired RGB or multispectral image, and $S \in \mathbb{R}^{M \times C}$ the SRF, where $N=HW$ is the number of pixels, and $C$ and $M$ are the number of channels with $C>M$.
+Let $X \in \mathbb{R}^{C \times N}$ denote the HSI, $Y \in \mathbb{R}^{M \times N}$ the paired RGB or multispectral image, and $S \in \mathbb{R}^{M \times C}$ the SRF, where $N=HW$ is the number of pixels, and $C$ and $M$ are the number of channels with $C>M$.
 Generally, SRFs contain enough information for each spectral band, so we assume that all SRF matrices are of full row rank.
-The relation between $X$ and $Y$ can be mathematically formulated in a linear matrix equation, that is,
+The forward degradation process from the HSI $X$ to the MSI $Y$ can be mathematically formulated in a linear inverse problem,

+where $\mathcal{E} \in \mathbb{R}^{M \times N}$ is the pixel-wise noise.
+To statistically fit the model, we omit the noise and simplify it to the following underdetermined linear matrix equation:

-Thus, the spectral reconstruction problem can be formally formulated as solving the underdetermined linear matrix equation \eqref{eq:SY=X}, where, given an RGB or multispectral image $X$ and its corresponding spectral response function $S$, the objective is to recover a plausible solution $\hat{Y}$ to \eqref{eq:SY=X}.
+Thus, the spectral reconstruction problem can be formally formulated as solving \eqref{eq:Y=SX}, where, given an RGB or multispectral image $Y$ and its corresponding spectral response function $S$, the objective is to recover a plausible solution $\hat{X}$ to \eqref{eq:Y=SX}.

-To solve this ill-posed problem, a widely used approach is the two-stage reconstruction paradigm, where the input is first upsampled to the target resolution or modality space, followed by a data-driven reconstruction module that restores missing details and corrects estimation errors \cite{shi2018hscnn+}.
+To solve this ill-posed problem, a widely used deep learning-based approach is the two-stage reconstruction paradigm, where the input is first upsampled to the target resolution, followed by a reconstruction neural network that restores missing details and corrects estimation errors \cite{shi2018hscnn+, miao2019lambdanet, Li2022DualStage}.
 This paradigm can be formulated as

-where $ U(\cdot) $ denotes the upsampling operation that projects the input \( X \) into a higher-dimensional target space, and \( R(\cdot) \) is a learnable data-driven reconstruction module, such as CNN-based neural networks.
+where $ U(\cdot) $ denotes the upsampling operation that projects the input $Y$ into a higher-dimensional target space, and $R(\cdot)$ is a learnable data-driven reconstruction module, such as CNN-based neural networks.
 A residual connection is employed to facilitate learning and enhance reconstruction quality.